History of American comics: Graphical timeline

+Early

 Victorian Age (1842–1897)

 Comics in the United States originated in the early European works.
-In fact, in 1842, the work Les amours de Mr. Vieux Bois by Rodolphe Töpffer was published under the title The Adventures of Mr. Obadiah Oldbuck in the U.S. This edition (a newspaper supplement titled Brother Jonathan Extra No. IX, September 14, 1842) is an unlicensed copy of the original work as it was done without Töpffer's authorization.
+In 1842, the work Histoire de Mr. Vieux Bois by Rodolphe Töpffer was published under the title The Adventures of Mr. Obadiah Oldbuck in the U.S. This edition (a newspaper supplement titled Brother Jonathan Extra No. IX, September 14, 1842) was an unlicensed copy of the original work as it was done without Töpffer's authorization.
 This first publication was followed by other works of this author, always under types of unlicensed editions.
 Töpffer comics were reprinted regularly until the late 1870s, which gave American artists the idea to produce similar works.
 In 1849, Journey to the Gold Diggins by Jeremiah Saddlebags by James A. and Donald F. Read was the first American comic.

 Domestic production remained limited until the emergence of satirical magazines that, on the model of British Punch, published drawings and humorous short stories, but also stories in pictures and silent comics.
 The three main titles were Puck, Judge and Life.
 Authors such as Arthur Burdett Frost created stories as innovative as those produced in the same period by Europeans.
-However, these magazines only reach an audience educated and rich enough to afford them.
-Just the arrival of technological progress allowed easy and cheap reproduction of images for the American comic to take off.
-Some media moguls like William Randolph Hearst and Joseph Pulitzer engaged in a fierce competition to attract readers and decided to publish cartoons in their newspapers.
+However, these magazines only reached an audience educated and rich enough to afford them.
+The arrival of new printing techniques, along with other technologies, allowed easy and cheap reproduction of images for the American comic to take off.
+Some media moguls like William Randolph Hearst and Joseph Pulitzer engaged in a fierce competition, publishing cartoons in their newspapers in an attempt to attract readers.